Conservation in Action days at Wightwick

-On the second Wednesday of each month from May to September, we'll be letting you into our secrets.
-Meet the conservation team and learn about how they protect and care for the items in our care and see some of the treasures we just don't have space to display.
+On the second Wednesday of each month from February to October, we'll be letting you into our secrets.
+Meet our award-winning conservation team and learn about how they protect and care for the items in our care and see some of the treasures we just don't have space to display.

 Conservation in Action

 Taking place on 13 February, 13 March, 10 April, 8 May, 12 June, 10 July, 14 August, 11 September and 9 October.

 From light damage to pests, dust to humidity, many things can damage our collection.
 As part of your visit to the Manor, find out how we care for our furniture, ceramics and artwork through our preventative conservation measures.

 What conservation work have we been up to this winter?

 Vicky, our Conservation Assistant can tell you more: